 When was the last time you checked your pooch’s weight?
 Research suggests that being overweight can cost your pooch at least 10 months of his life.
 And this is seen more commonly in breeds like labrador retrievers, golden retrievers, American cocker spaniels, beagles, and shih tzus.1

 Because of their weight, what also takes a beating is the quality of their life.
 Veterinarians these days are witnessing a steady rise in many secondary illnesses that stem from being obese.
-These include
+These include diseases like hip dysplasia, hypertension, diabetes, and kidney disease.

 It’s imperative then that you work with your pooch’s vet and determine what the ideal weight for your dog is.
 If he’s overweight, chalk out a plan of action involving the right amount of exercise and the right diet.